Choosing Between Traditional and Tankless Water Heaters

 - Traditional Water Heaters: Provide hot water until the tank runs out, then requires reheating.

 - Tankless Water Heaters: Offer continuous hot water but may struggle to supply multiple appliances simultaneously.
+For example, running a shower and dishwasher simultaneously can overwhelm a single unit.

 Lifespan and Maintenance